Select your base

 10 things to know about the Cheshire Ring

 The Cheshire Ring is one of our most popular canal boat holiday routes due in part to the fascinating heritage of the area, together with the beauty of the varying scenery.
-Here are some answers to the most common questions we get asked about a canal boat holiday in this area.
+Here are some answers to the most common questions we get asked about Cheshire Narrowboat Holidays.

 cheshire canal ring